 Selena Nguyen-Rodriguez, PhD, MPH

-Adiposity in Latino youth: Role of psychological and behavioral correlates of short sleep: Observational study of Latino children, ages 10-12 years old.
+Measuring and Identifying Multilevel Influences on Sleep (MIMIS): Observational study of sleep in Latinx children, ages 10-12 years old.
+This project aims to identify individual, social and environmental ifluences on sleep.
+Data collection will commence in late spring 2020.
 Research assistants work on recruiting participants, data collection and entry, and study tracking.
-Measures include survey (psychological distress, sleep quality, sleep preferences), accelerometry (sleep duration and activity levels), and body measures (body fat).
+Measures include survey (psychological distress, sleep quality, sleep preferences), accelerometry (objective sleep measurement), pedometry (activity levels), 24-hour recalls (dietary intake), ecological momentary assessment (via mobile phones) and body measures (body fat).

 Also have data available on which to conduct secondary analyses.
 Variables are related to obesity in minority youth populations, including obesity-related behaviors (e.g., diet, physical activity, sleep), psychosocial correlates of health behavior (e.g., stress, anxiety, depressive symptoms, acculturation), metabolic data (e.g., blood pressure, insulin resistance), and adiposity indicators (e.g., BMI, fat%).